You may be wondering why your business has never become the next Apple, Virgin, Bad Boy, or Coke.

 Yesterday, when I came home from town, a florist delivery man was just leaving.
 It was a beautiful arrangement in a basket with white lilies and roses and carnations.
 Big and lush and fragrant.
 I opened the card, and it was from Zappos.
 I burst into tears.
 I’m a sucker for kindness, and if that isn’t one of the nicest things I’ve ever had happen to me, I don’t know what is.
 So…IF YOU BUY SHOES ONLINE, GET THEM FROM ZAPPOS.
 With hearts like theirs, you know they’re good to do business with.

 Your customers will be talking about your business for generations to come if you treat them well.
 Don’t ever undervalue customer service when building your business.
-If you haven’t been focusing on customer service, I believe it’ll be the single most important thing to revitalize your business.
+If you haven’t been focusing on customer service, start now as I believe it’s the single most important thing you can do to revitalize your business.

-Many business owners worry too much about their balance sheet rather then trying to create something of value.
-Although it’s important to keep a close eye on your financial situation, I think it’s equally as important to focus on creating a good product, or providing excellent service.
+Many business owners worry too much about their balance sheets rather than trying to create something of value.
+Although it’s important to keep a close eye on your financial situation, I think it’s equally as important to focus on creating a good product or providing excellent service.

 Have you ever taken a second to wonder why Apple is making billions of dollars?

 The reason is because they strive to become the revolutionary leader in ANY field they enter.
-You can know for a fact that any product they bring out to the market is highly functional, affordably priced, and insanely sexy.
-When they came out with iMac, they revolutionized computing.
+You can know for a fact that any product they bring to the market is highly functional, affordably priced, and insanely sexy.
+When they came out with the iMac, they revolutionized computing.
 When they came out with the iPod, they revolutionized the music scene.
-When they came out with the iPhone, they revolutionized mobility.
+When they came out with the iPhone, they revolutionized the mobile world.
 When shoppers sleep outside of stores just to be one of the first to buy an iPhone, it’s obvious that Apple is a company that enjoys fanatical business loyalty.

 Daring to be creative is one of the key ways to revitalizing your business.
-In a time where individuals are plastered with advertising in every nook and corner of their eyes, it is vital to use creativity to set your business apart from the rest.
-Creativity is the forefront to culture.
-It’s what drives many factors in today’s world and is essential to living in a free enterprise culture.
+In a time where individuals are plastered with advertising everywhere they look, it is vital to use creativity to set your business apart from the rest.
+Creativity is the forefront of culture.
+It’s what drives many factors in today’s world, and it is essential to living in a free enterprise culture.

 One example of creativity is the clothing line Johnny Cupcakes.

-John Earle, the founder and creative mind behind Johnny Cupcakes t-shirts combined baking and cross-bones to create a business of clothing that has catapulted in popularity far beyond what normal frosting is capable of.
-Walk into the Johnny Cupcakes store on Melrose Avenue in Los Angeles and you’ll find a twelve-foot oven emanating steam, pipes oozing faux frosting with custom-made five-inch sprinkles, and stovetops complete with fake flames.
+John Earle, the founder and creative mind behind Johnny Cupcakes’ t-shirts combined baking and cross-bones to create a business of clothing that has catapulted in popularity far beyond any popularity that normal frosting could ever have.
+Walk into the Johnny Cupcakes store on Melrose Avenue in Los Angeles, and you’ll find a twelve-foot oven emanating steam, pipes oozing faux frosting with custom-made five-inch sprinkles, and stovetops complete with fake flames.